Low Rates &

 30 Year Fixed and 15 Year Fixed Mortgage Rates in GA

-30 year fixed and 15 year fixed mortgages are popular options in Georgia.
-A 30 year fixed mortgage is the most popular choice.
-The biggest advantage of a 30 year term is lower monthly payments compared to shorter term loans which can make homeownership more affordable especially for first time buyers or those with other expenses.
-Understanding the estimated monthly payment for a 30 year fixed mortgage can help homeowners manage their cash flow more effectively, providing a clearer picture of their financial obligations.
-This is particularly beneficial for budgeting and long term financial planning, as it allows for a more predictable expense over the duration of the loan.
-15 year fixed loans offer lower interest rates for borrowers that can afford the higher mortgage payment due to the shorter amortization period.
-We offer 30 year fixed and 15 year fixed loan options on our conventional, FHA, VA and Non QM loan programs.
+30 year fixed and 15 year fixed mortgages are two of the most common mortgage products offered in Georgia.
+The 30 year fixed mortgage is by far the most popular option for borrowers.
+The biggest benefit of a 30 year mortgage is that the monthly payment is lower than shorter term loans which can make a home more affordable for first time buyers or those with other financial obligations.
+Being able to estimate a 30 year fixed mortgage payment can allow a homeowner to better plan their cash flow and have a more accurate understanding of their overall financial obligations which is great for budgeting and long term financial planning.
+15 year fixed loans have the advantage of lower interest rates for borrowers that qualify for the low rate and can afford the increased monthly mortgage payment due to the shorter amortization period.
+We offer both 30 year fixed and 15 year fixed options on our conventional, FHA, VA and Non QM loan products.

 Choosing between a 30 Year Fixed and a 15 Year Fixed